Skip to main content

 • UC San Diego School of Medicine

-• Cultivate Black intellectual spaces on campus,
+• Cultivate Black intellectual spaces on campus

-• Model excellence and increase support for Black undergraduate and graduate students,
+• Model excellence and increase support for Black undergraduate and graduate students

-• Integrate knowledge about race and racism within all campus divisions.
+• Integrate knowledge about race and racism within all campus divisions

-Opportunities for AFD Cluster Hire faculty include:
+Opportunities offered to AFD Cluster Hire faculty included:

 In the News